Winter Gardens, Blackpool: Olympia

 Construction of the Olympia exhibition hall began in 1929 and it took eight months to build.
 It opened in June 1930, and the interior comprised stalls and attractions designed by film set designer Andrew Mazzei in the form of a Moorish village.
 The Olympia's exterior was finished in white faience and included a dome which was removed after World War II.
 During the war, the Olympia was used to teach morse code.

 The Olympia later found use as a funfair until the 1980s when it was adapted to a more modern indoor adventure playground called Professor Peabody's Playplace.

 The venue covers 2,600 square metres and is now used as a venue for exhibitions and trade shows, with a capacity of up to 3,500.

 First floor

 Spanish Hall

 The Spanish Hall is a large Andalucian style vaulted hall with battlemented balconies containing three-dimensional representations of clustered Spanish villages.
+It held the quarterly conventions of the George Formby Society for twenty years from 1989 to 2009.
 It was also designed by Andrew Mazzei.
 A floor was constructed in the Winter Gardens' Victoria Street entrance to allow the creation of the hall.

-The Spanish Hall, which has undergone a £1 million refurbishment is used for banquets and wedding receptions.
+The Spanish Hall, which has undergone a £1 million refurbishment, is used for banquets and wedding receptions.
 It is self-contained with its own adjacent bar, the Windsor Bar and has a capacity of up to 1,000.